Gilleece/CodeInstitute-Milestone-Project-1/README.md

 - Select the source (I chose master branch in this instance)

-- After some time, the site will be deployed at: http://<username>.github.io/<repository-name>
+- After some time, the site will be deployed at: ```http://<username>.github.io/<repository-name>```

-To run the website locally, simple download from github (here: https://github.com/Gilleece/CodeInstitute-Milestone-Project-1) and double click on index.html after extracting the folder.
+To run the website locally, simple download from github ([here](https://github.com/Gilleece/CodeInstitute-Milestone-Project-1)) and double click on index.html after extracting the folder.

 ## Credits <a name="credits"></a>
-- Thanks to [Reuben Ferrante], my Code Institute mentor, for his guidance and insight.
+- Thanks to [Reuben Ferrante](https://github.com/arex18), my Code Institute mentor, for his guidance and insight.

 - Thanks to the Code Institute Slack community, it was a great resource for issues.

-- Color scheme based on 2 templates on color.adobe.com (https://color.adobe.com/search?q=ED772D&t=hex and https://color.adobe.com/search?q=ed772d&t=hex)
+- Color scheme based on 2 templates on color.adobe.com ([first](https://color.adobe.com/search?q=ED772D&t=hex) and [second](https://color.adobe.com/search?q=ed772d&t=hex))

 - Pricing template on bootstrap was used as a starting point for the header and navigation menu.